 Verifying the veracity of the information in the expert witness’s CV is a good, basic starting point.
 It is critical to know that the information contained in the CV is complete and accurate.
 In addition to verifying “directory information” of former affiliations, organizations and educational institutions, investigators can also speak with former colleagues or associates, learning additional details about the expert.

 Affiliations and Conflicts of Interest

 In the past, attorneys have tried to obtain information about experts’ affiliations and monetary arrangements through discovery.
 As judges begin to limit the scope of discovery motions this tool may not always yield useful information.
 Having an investigator dig into an expert’s affiliations (e.g., organizations, educational institutions, employers, business partners etc.) may reveal conflicts of interests or other information useful for discrediting the witness.

 Pulling testimony in cases is time consuming, and frequently requires personnel to go to the court in question, but it can be a goldmine of information.
 Contradictory testimony in prior cases is, of course, a fantastic way to discredit a witness.
 Attorneys should also consider using other statements by the expert made in the media, scholarly articles, and other sources.

-In the past year there have been notable examples of discredited experts throughout the United States and the world.
+In the past there have been notable examples of discredited experts throughout the United States and the world.
 Prior criminal records and a history of work issues have come to light both in the United Kingdom and in the San Francisco forensic crime lab.
-Currently, a scandal is unfolding in Florida, where psychologist George Rekers’ testimony in numerous parental rights cases, is being called into question.
-Rekers’ paid testimony for the state attorney general’s office is being scrutinized.
+In Florida, psychologist George Rekers’ testimony in numerous parental rights cases, was called into question.